ritish1082/QR-Payments/README.md

 # QR Payments System ( QR-GENERATOR )

+   This section of the QR Payments System is a web app which generates QR Code.
+This project is a part of our academic Semester-END Course Based Project.

 ## Follow this link to view the hosted version of this project:
 https://qrps-qr-generator.herokuapp.com/

 ## Problem

    We took this problem statement by experiencing the problem to make UPI payments in our college canteen.
 Lack of internet services in our college motivated us to try building a prototype to this problem.

 ## Our Approach